dan-lind/igzplugin/README.md

 3.)
 Install [Zorro](http://www.takemoneyfromtherichandgiveittothepoor.com/download.php) if not already on your machine.

+In most cases, following steps 1-3 should be enough as the IG plugin is now distributed with Zorro.
+If there is a new version of the plugin that you want to run, that has not yet been distributed by Zorro, follow steps 4-5 below:

 4.)
 Download the [igplugin.zip](https://github.com/dan-lind/igzplugin/releases) archive.

 5.)
 Extract the archive into *${yourZorroInstallPath\Plugin}* folder.